 We stay home.
 We stay calm.
 We stay informed.
-We stay grateful it isn't worse.
+We stay grateful, even though we may grieve our losses as well.
 We move toward solutions so that it doesn't last as long as it could and doesn't create more destruction than it already has and we give all of our awareness to health and peace and prosperity and joy and creation so that we . . .

 bring it into being!